dualistic/dualistic.github.com/source/_posts/2008-04-03-problem-with-four-days-on-rails.markdown

 end
 ```

-Then run @rake db:migrate@ and you have your table and you are now ready to edit the model.
+Then run `rake db:migrate` and you have your table and you are now ready to edit the model.

 I don't see this as being worse than the SQL.
 Why isn't it presented in this more "railsy" way?